ilann/mof_cra5_base_tpl/README.md

 # Template for domain in Module Fed

-# If you're about to use this for Applied, then don't
+## If you're about to use this for Applied
-# forget the .npmrc file
+Do not forget the .npmrc file

 # How this template was initially created